Getting Started with Conda

 - Conda is cross platform, with support for Windows, MacOS, GNU/Linux, and support for multiple hardware platforms, such as x86 and Power 8 and 9.
 In future lessons we will show how to make your environment reproducible (reproducibility being one of the major issues facing science), and Conda allows you to provide your environment to other people across these different platforms.

-) inside Conda environments, where a library or tools is not already packaged for Conda (we’ll show later how to get access to more conda packages via channels).
+- Conda allows for using other package management tools (such as pip) inside Conda environments, where a library or tools is not already packaged for Conda (we’ll show later how to get access to more conda packages via channels).

 Additionally, Anaconda provides commonly used data science libraries and tools, such as R, NumPy, SciPy and TensorFlow built using optimised, hardware specific libraries (such as Intel’s MKL or NVIDIA’s CUDA), which provides a speedup without having to change any of your code.